mclarkedev/mattclarke.dev/README.md

 In a functional spirit, we're going to avoid state and javascript events by default.
 Our program should be a function that accepts a collection of markdown files and outputs a multi-page website (HTML, CSS, JS) to be statically hosted.

-- Input data: Articles written in markdown, and media assets
+- Input data: Path to markdown, and path to public assets
-- Output data: HTML, CSS, JS, media assets
+- Output data: Index HTML page, HTML pages, and public assets

 #### Parsing